 |1Cardiovascular Research Center, Tabriz University of Medical Sciences, Tabriz, Iran

-2Faculty of Nursing and Midwifery, Tabriz University of Medical Sciences
+2Faculty of Nursing and Midwifery, Tabriz University of Medical Sciences, Tabriz, Iran

-Keywords : Acute renal failure, Open heart surgery, Serum creatinine, On- and Off-pump surgery
+Keywords : Open heart surgery, Acute renal failure, Lab fndings, On- and off-pump surgery

-Objective: Acute renal failure is a prevalent and serious disease that follows coronary artery bypass graft.
-One of the important symptoms of acute renal failure is the increased level of urea and serum creatinine.
-This study examined the rate of renal failure in patients undergoing on-pump and off-pump.
+Objectives: Acute kidney insuffciency is a prevalent and serious disease that follows coronary artery bypass graft (CABG).
+One of the important symptoms of acute renal failure (ARF) is the increased level of urea and serum creatinine.
+This study examined the rate of renal failure in patients undergoing on-pump and off-pump CABG.

-Conclusion: Patients" age was an important factor of renal failure following coronary artery bypass graft.
-Type of the surgery (on- and off-pump) and gender had no effect on the incidence rate of acute renal failure.
-Stronger measures to protect the kidneys in older patients may reduce this high risk complication.
+Conclusions: Patients’ age was an important factor for kidney insuffciency following CABG.
+Type of the surgery (on- and off-pump) and gender had no inﬂuence on the incidence rate of ARF.
+Stronger measures to protect the kidneys in older patients may reduce this high-risk complication.